brohrer/dotcom/markdown/arduino_temp.md

 so it gets used a lot in practical systems.

-To low-pass filter the temperature, each new measurement gets combined with the running estimate in a lop-side ratio.
+To low-pass filter the temperature, each new measurement gets combined with the running estimate in a lop-sided ratio.
 That ratio can be thought of as an adaptation rate, say 0.1.
 Then each new measurement gets multiplied by 0.1 and added to the previous estimate, multiplied by 0.9, to get the new estimate.